op7ic/evtxpickup/README.md

 # Overview
 This is a simple PowerShell script which will attempt to download all EVTX files across windows enterprise network.
-You might need big disk storage be able to download all of them.

 # Running

 Run ```evtxpickup.ps1``` as domain administrator on domain connected system with output folder specified as argument.
+**BEWARE** You might end up download terabytes of data.
+Make sure you have enough bandwidth and storage before running this script.

 # Help